Hemanth694/Portfolio-Website/README.md

 ### Built With

 This website uses the latest technologies and powerful libraries to give the best outcomes.
-The following technologies and libraries have been used to power up this projec :-
+The following technologies and libraries have been used to power up this project :-

 * [![React][React.js]][React-url]